-Coal mill is also called coal pulverizer or coal grinder.
+A coal mill is also called a coal pulverizer or coal grinder.
 It is a mechanical device used to grind raw coal into pulverized coal powders.
-The most used coal mills in cement plants are air-swept ball mill and vertical roller mill.
+The most used coal mills in cement plants are air-swept ball mills and vertical roller mills.

 At present, most cement plants use coal as the main fuel in the clinker production process.
 The standard coal consumed by the new dry process for producing 1 ton of cement clinker is usually between 100 kg and 130 kg, and the fuel cost accounts for about 15% of the cement production cost.

 Calcining high-quality cement clinker needs a stable coal powder supply.
-Therefore, coal powder preparation has become an important part of cement production, and coal mill has also become one of the important equipment in cement plant.
+Therefore, coal powder preparation has become an important part of cement production, and the coal mill has also become one of the important pieces of equipment in cement plants.
 The coal mill in a cement plant should be reliable and should be operated with great care, or it is easy to cause safety accidents In the process of grinding, storage, transportation, and burning of pulverized coal, resulting in casualties and equipment damage.

 Air-Swept Ball Mill

 The ball mill is a traditional coal pulverizer machine, which has been widely used since it was invented.
 In the cement plant, the new dry process cement manufacturing requires the moisture content of coal powder to be 0.5% ~ 1.5%, while that of raw coal is 1.5% ~ 4.0%.
 Therefore, the ball mill should have a drying function besides grinding.
 In order to enhance the drying ability, large ball mills are equipped with drying chambers.

 During the operation of the ball mill, the raw coal first enters the drying chamber through the feed inlet for drying, and the dried raw coal enters the grinding chamber for grinding and second drying.
 The pulverized coal is taken out of the mill by hot air.